The Big Send-off: Scalable and Performant Collectives for Deep Learning: Experimental Setup

+We use two deep learning workloads to study the impact of using improved implementations in PCCL on overall application performance.

-To evaluate the practical benefits of PCCL, we measure the end-to-end training performance of large language models using DeepSpeed ZeRO-3~\cite{sc2020zero}, a widely adopted parallel deep learning framework.
-We perform strong scaling experiments on 7B and 13B parameter GPT-style transformer models~\cite{gpt-3} using model hyperparameters from Zhang et al.~\cite{opt:zhang2022opt}.
+{\bf DeepSpeed ZeRO-3:} To evaluate the practical benefits of PCCL's all-gather and reduce-scatter, we measure the end-to-end training performance of large language models using DeepSpeed ZeRO-3~\cite{sc2020zero}, a widely adopted parallel deep learning framework.
+We perform strong scaling experiments on seven billion and 13 billion parameter GPT-style transformer models~\cite{gpt-3} using model hyperparameters from Zhang et al.~\cite{opt:zhang2022opt}.
 We list these hyperparameters in Table~\ref{tab:setup-perf-gpt}.
-We use a global batch size of 4 million tokens and a sequence length of 2048 and use the OpenWebText~\cite{openwebtext} corpus to create our training data.
+We use a global batch size of four million tokens and a sequence length of 2048 and use the OpenWebText~\cite{openwebtext} corpus to create our training data.

+{\bf PyTorch DDP:} PyTorch DDP is a distributed data parallel framework which relies on all-reduce (unlike ZeRO-3).
+To evaluate the practical benefits of PCCL's all-reduce, we use PyTorch DDP~\cite{pytorchdist-vldb} to train a 1.3 billion parameter GPT-style transformer model~\cite{gpt-3}, with hyperparameters summarized in Table~\ref{tab:setup-perf-gpt}.
+We use a global batch size of one million tokens and use the OpenWebText~\cite{openwebtext} corpus as training data.

-On Frontier, we scale from 128 to 1024 GCDs, and on Perlmutter, we scale from 256 to 2048 GPUs.
-We first run ZeRO-3 with RCCL on Frontier and NCCL on Perlmutter, which represent the default communication libraries used by most parallel training frameworks.
-We then swap in PCCL to handle all-gather and reduce-scatter operations and rerun the experiments to observe its impact on training performance.
-For each configuration, we run 10 training batches across three trials and compute the average throughput over the last 8 batches in each run to minimize warm-up effects.
+For both ZeRO-3 and DDP experiments, on Frontier, we scale from 128 to 1024 GCDs, and on Perlmutter, we scale from 256 to 2048 GPUs.
+We run experiments with RCCL (Frontier) and NCCL (Perlmutter) as baselines, then swap in \texttt{PCCL\_rec} to handle all-gather and reduce-scatter in ZeRO-3, and to handle all-reduce in DDP.
+For each configuration, we run 10 training batches across three trials and compute the average time per iteration over the last eight batches in each run to minimize warm-up effects.
+We observed significant variability in RCCL all-reduce performance; to account for this, we ran five trials for DDP experiments and report results from the three trials with the smallest mean batch time.